-Halldale Brook, which you should soon start to hear.
+Halldale Brook with the bridge in the bottom.
 The path can be a little steep in places so take care.

-10. Walk down to reach the waters of Halldale Brook.
-Don't cross the pretty wooden footbridge but instead turn left and head slightly uphill through the trees.
-Follow the clear top path through the peaceful woods for approx 600 metres.

-11. The path eventually meets a stile in a stone wall.
+- 10. Walk down to reach the waters of Halldale Brook.
+Don't cross the pretty wooden footbridge but instead turn left and head uphill through the trees.
+Follow the clear top path on the left through the peaceful woods for approx 600 metres. - 11.
+The path eventually meets a stile in a stone wall.
 Cross over the stile and turn immediately left to a metal gate leading into a field.